 Almost certainly not; the second might be employing a more skilled and experienced workforce or using higher quality materials and incorporating more technology.

-Which means the second manufacturer has a choice: if it doesn’t want to compete with the first by slashing its prices, it can instead market itself as offering something completely different.
-In fact, counter intuitive as it sounds, a higher price can in itself make a product more attractive to some people, who perceive lower priced products as automatically being of inferior quality.
+This means the second manufacturer has a choice: if it doesn’t want to compete with the first by slashing its prices, it can instead market itself as offering something completely different.
+In fact, counter intuitive as it sounds, a higher price can in itself make a product more attractive to some people, who perceive lower-priced products as automatically being of inferior quality.

 Marketing consultant Jay Abraham once described himself as “the most expensive and successful marketing consultant on the planet”.